top of page

 If you are interested in joining my research group as a PhD student or post doc, please contact me.

-If you are interested in learning some of the techniques used in my research, please consider taking my course on Spatial Data Science (FRE_V 430, Winter Term 2, 2026).
+If you are interested in learning some of the techniques used in my research, please consider taking my course on Spatial Data Science this spring (FRE_V 430, Winter Term 2, 2026).

 bottom of page